What is tuberculosis?

 What are the chances of becoming infected?

-A person has to come in contact with someone who has active TB disease with TB germs present in the sputum.
+A person has to come in contact with someone who is coughting and has active TB disease with TB germs present in the sputum.
 The likelihood of this happening also depends on the time spent in close contact with the person with active disease.
+Brief intermittent contact rarely results in spread to other individuals.
 The process of infection progresses to disease in about ten percent of those infected, and it can happen any time during the remainder of their lives.
 Although the chance of progression to disease diminishes with the passage of time, TB can develop more easily if the immune system weakens, as happens with malnutrition, AIDS, diabetes, cancer, or treatment with immunosuppressant drugs.
 In people with both HIV and TB infection, as many as eight percent can develop TB each year.
 In the United States, about one person in every 5,500 is diagnosed as infected with TB.

 Is there a treatment?